T-mclennan/SF-Hacks-Project/README.md

 ## CoLabs: Hackathon project from the weekend 3/5/2021-3/7/2021:

-Designed, coded and deployed over the course of 1-2 days, I ran out of time before I could finish the UI though!
+Designed, coded and deployed over the course of 1-2 days, I ran out of time before I could finish the UI!

 <img width="1280" alt="Screen Shot 2021-03-07 at 11 15 16 PM" src="https://user-images.githubusercontent.com/43154475/110576420-9a6c0980-8115-11eb-931b-9992684a8a58.png">